Current Status - California

 When people hear the phrase “abortion is healthcare,” it’s often assumed to be a political statement.
 In medicine, it isn’t.
 It’s a description of how pregnancy care …

-As of May 2026, Texas continues to enforce some of the most restrictive laws affecting women’s rights in the country, with many policies deeply embedded in state law.
-In …
+As of June 2026, Texas continues to enforce some of the most restrictive laws affecting women’s rights in the country.
+With many of those policies now firmly embedded in …

 As of 2026, Texas is seeing the impact of major policy changes enacted in 2025, with new legal challenges shaping how those changes are implemented.
 In one early test, a …